 McCleery Lab Video Blog Series

 Keep up with the latest field and research happenings of the McCleery lab through our video blog series.
 Here we'll post fun updates of fieldwork and research news from around the world.
-If you have questions contact Julie.
+If you have questions contact Katie.

 Sanibel Island small mammal populations

 Wes Boone, PhD student

 Our research seeks to determine the influence of habitat management and restoration on native small mammal populations.
 Additionally, we are investigating the genetic distinctness of the insular (island) hispid cotton rat and Sanibel Island rice rat compared to peninsular Florida populations.
 Our findings will shape future management plans developed to conserve these species in perpetuity.